 Feed the Future Ethiopia Farm Service Center Project

-The three-year Feed the Future Ethiopia Farm Service Center Project, scheduled to end late 2017, in partnership with USAID and CNFA, provides technical support to the Ethiopian Agricultural Transformation Agency (ATA) in establishing 20 Farm Service Centers (FSCs) throughout the Oromia, Amhara, Tigray, and SNNPR regions of Ethiopia.
-This is a follow-on project to the successful USAID Commercial Farm Service Program, which piloted CNFA’s Farm Service Center Model in Ethiopia for the first time.
+The two-year, $2.9 million Feed the Future Ethiopia Farm Service Center Project (2015-2017), funded by USAID, provided technical support to the Ethiopian Agricultural Transformation Agency (ATA) in establishing 19 Farm Service Centers (FSCs) throughout the Amhara, Oromia, SNNPR and Tigray regions of Ethiopia.
+This was a follow-on project to the successful USAID Commercial Farm Service Program, which piloted CNFA’s Farm Service Center solution in Ethiopia

-CNFA’s Farm Service Center Model is a market-based, private sector model that applies matching grants and training methodology to establish small and medium-sized enterprises (SMEs) that deliver farm supplies and services.
-FSCs are often located in larger townships and serve as rural development centers that meet the needs of private farmers in their communities.
-These centers provide a range of agricultural inputs (crop protection materials, fertilizers, feed and seeds), machinery services, veterinary services and products, marketing assistance for agricultural outputs, training and information, and access to credit.
+- Increased Income and Access to Finance: In Ethiopia, CNFA’s FSCs, a market-based private sector solution, applied a matching grant and training methodology to establish small and medium-sized enterprises (SMEs) that deliver farm supplies and services.
+Located in townships, the FSCs served as rural development centers that met the needs of private farmers in their communities.
+These centers improved access to finance and increased sustainable income by providing a range of agricultural inputs, machinery services, veterinary services and products, marketing assistance for agricultural outputs, training and information and access to credit.